Yankees vs. Marlins Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres and others when the Miami Marlins host the New York Yankees at LoanDepot park on Saturday at 4:10 PM ET.
+Luis Arraez and Gleyber Torres are among the players with prop bets available when the Miami Marlins and the New York Yankees square off at LoanDepot park on Sunday (at 1:40 PM ET).

 Bet on this matchup or its props with BetMGM!